Domo (NASDAQ:DOMO) Issues Q1 2023 Earnings Guidance

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-BlackRock Inc. lifted its holdings in Domo by 2.6% in the fourth quarter.
-BlackRock Inc. now owns 2,042,637 shares of the company’s stock valued at $101,314,000 after buying an additional 51,560 shares during the period.
-Morgan Stanley lifted its holdings in Domo by 21.7% in the second quarter.
-Morgan Stanley now owns 842,151 shares of the company’s stock valued at $68,071,000 after buying an additional 149,976 shares during the period.
-State Street Corp lifted its holdings in Domo by 2.3% in the fourth quarter.
-State Street Corp now owns 633,523 shares of the company’s stock valued at $31,423,000 after buying an additional 14,160 shares during the period.
-Geode Capital Management LLC lifted its holdings in Domo by 1.6% in the fourth quarter.
-Geode Capital Management LLC now owns 548,819 shares of the company’s stock valued at $27,221,000 after buying an additional 8,714 shares during the period.
-Finally, Goldman Sachs Group Inc. lifted its holdings in Domo by 26.1% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 336,624 shares of the company’s stock valued at $16,697,000 after buying an additional 69,678 shares during the period.
-72.89% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in DOMO.
+Morgan Stanley raised its stake in Domo by 21.7% during the second quarter.
+Morgan Stanley now owns 842,151 shares of the company’s stock valued at $68,071,000 after purchasing an additional 149,976 shares in the last quarter.
+Invesco Ltd. increased its position in Domo by 23.9% during the third quarter.
+Invesco Ltd. now owns 13,372 shares of the company’s stock valued at $1,130,000 after acquiring an additional 2,581 shares during the last quarter.
+Royal Bank of Canada increased its position in Domo by 38.4% during the third quarter.
+Royal Bank of Canada now owns 4,414 shares of the company’s stock valued at $372,000 after acquiring an additional 1,224 shares during the last quarter.
+LPL Financial LLC bought a new position in Domo during the third quarter valued at $338,000.
+Finally, JPMorgan Chase & Co. increased its position in Domo by 118.2% during the fourth quarter.
+JPMorgan Chase & Co. now owns 87,697 shares of the company’s stock valued at $4,350,000 after acquiring an additional 47,505 shares during the last quarter.
+72.89% of the stock is currently owned by institutional investors.

 About Domo (Get Rating)